-Currently, the department houses twenty-four full-time and ten part-time faculty who conduct research and teach classes in the department's four majors.
+Currently, the department houses twenty-two full-time and eighteen part-time faculty who conduct research and teach classes in the department's four majors.
 There are hundreds of students who major in the Social and Cultural Sciences department making it one of the largest in the College of Arts and Sciences.

 The department has a long tradition of qualitative and quantitative multidisciplinary research on issues of race, gender, family, punishment, and law.
 Faculty members have been awarded grants from the U.S. State Department, National Science Foundation, National Institute of Justice, Office of National Drug Control Policy, and Wisconsin Department of Corrections.
 They have also received various Marquette University internal grants to conduct important social science research.

 Our faculty were recognized by several prestigious University awards including Research Excellence, Teaching Excellence, Way Klingler Young Scholar, and Excellence in Faculty Advising Awards.